nuejs/nue/packages/nuejs.org/docs/project-structure.md

 ### Static files
-Static files like `.png`, `.jpg`, `.txt`, `.csv`, or `.json` are simply copied from the source directory to the distribution directory without processing.
+Static files like `.png`, `.jpg`, `.txt`, `.csv`, or `.json` are copied directly from the source directory to the distribution directory without processing.
 They work outside the page dependency management system.